LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Column Headers**: Right-click the column headers to hide/show them individually.
 - **Context Menu**: Right-click the Window name to access the context menu in Unity.
 The context menu for the Scriptable Sheets window contains a number of shortcuts and features as outlined under the [Context Menu](#context-menu) section.
 - **Editing Text**: Press 'ENTER' when editing an input field to get full control over the text position within the input field.
 Press 'ENTER' again to apply your changes.
 Press 'ESC' to cancel.
+- **Multiline Text**: To add newlines in text fieds press 'ENTER' to select the text field then hold 'CTRL' or 'CMD' and press 'ENTER' again to add a newline.
 - **Navigating Cells**: When a cell is focused you can navigate to the next cell with arrow keys, tab, or pressing enter twice (if you're in an input field).
 Hold shift to go in the opposite direction.
 The scroll view should automatically update as you scroll, but occassionally it can get stuck, especially in cases where the next cell is a null array element.

 ## Advanced Search Filtering